Nazirrudin Ismail: Senior

-Missing out on national team callups in early 2022, Nazirrudin finally returned to the side in September 2022 for a tri-nation tournament involving the Maldives and Laos hosted by Brunei.
+Missing out on national team call-ups in early 2022, Nazirrudin finally returned to the side in September 2022 for a tri-nation tournament involving the Maldives and Laos hosted by Brunei.
 He came on for Nur Asyraffahmi Norsamri in the second half in a 0–3 loss to the Maldives on 21 September.
 He started the next game against Laos six days later, and capitalised on a mistake by debutant Phounin Xayyasone to score the only goal of the match, bringing new head coach Mario Rivera his first victory.
 He made the starting eleven for the second match against Timor-Leste at the 2022 AFF Mitsubishi Electric Cup qualification held in Brunei in early November.
 Brunei recorded a 6–3 aggregate win to progress to the tournament proper the following month.
 He was brought on as a substitute against the Philippines on 23 December in a 5–1 defeat.
 He then made the starting lineup in the games against Indonesia and Cambodia, both ending in losses for the Wasps.

+In September 2023, Nazirrudin was selected by the national team for the friendlies against Sabah FC at the Track & Field Sports Complex as well as the away fixture against Hong Kong national football team, and made the starting lineup in both games.
+A month later, he was included in the 25-man Brunei squad to face Indonesia in a two-legged fixture to advance into the next round of the 2026 World Cup.
+He started the first leg on 12 October and lasted for an hour as the Garuda rallied to a 6–0 victory, scoring four goals only after Nazirrudin left the field.